 - Be a consumer.
 Most brands and publishers use Instagram as a one-way street.
 They upload the pictures, with the appropriate hashtags, and then leave it alone.
 Make sure you add new followers with similar interests to your business or publication.
 Follow your readers.
 Like photos that relate to your own.
 This is called building a community, and doing so will reap large rewards in future conversions.

-We here at MagCloud have talked about Instagram a few times in the past for businesses and consumers.
+We here at MagCloud have talked about Instagram and seo services a few times in the past for businesses and consumers.
 Highlighting ways to use your Instagram photos to create business collateral whether that be a client calendar, trade-show or event poster or portfolio or photo collectible.
 There are lots of ways to extend your Instagram conversations from the phone through other marketing and sales channels.

 Do you guys use Instagram for your business?
 How do you use it differently from your own private Instagram account?
 What other tips do you have?
 Make sure to share in the comments!